croasus/jub.dj/README.md

 ```

 Next, run the baseline tool with no arguments to make sure the other server tests still pass.
 If any of the tests fail, it means their output has changed.
 If in fact their new output is now correct, then rewrite their baselines (using `-b` as above).
 Don't forget to commit your new test and its baseline.

-### Adding a UI test
-Currently UI tests are assertion-based and use Selenium via Nightwatch.
-See the tests in `test/ui/`.
-Unlike server tests, there are no baseline files for UI tests.
-Simply add a new file to `test/ui/`.

 ## Known issues
 Internet Explorer is currently not supported.